epiccoleman/advent_of_code_ex/notes_2021.md

 ## notes - 2021

+## day 9
+this was cool, because it gave me an opportunity to pull the Grid class from 2020-20 out to Utils.
+There are a few things I'd like to improve in that module.
+For one, I think it would be pretty cool to make it implement Enumerable.
+This would eliminate a ton of boilerplate in both the module implementation and uses of Grid.
+Also, i'd like to get better with guard functions so that I could just have a `new` function that correctly chooses a way to construct the grid based on the type of the input.
+There are also a few functions in there which are not generically useful, and a few which assume sensible usage instead of having error handling to enforce it.
+My code for the traversal of the Grid that is used in this problem is a bit funky and required some annoying debugging.
+I kinda slapped a recursive function together without doing the usual structure, which makes tracing through it a bit confusing.
+I guess it's a sort of a breadth-first search so maybe I should have reviewed the canonical algorithm for that?
+But I've spent a good amount of time on this one so I'm going to move on.

 ## day 8
-this was a cool one. figuring out _what_ code to write was harder than figuring out _how_ to write the code. the function that does the deduction, but i don't see a lot of reason to try to break it down. wrote more prose than code just in the process of thinking it through.
+this was a cool one. figuring out _what_ code to write was harder than figuring out _how_ to write the code. the function that does the deduction is quite long, but i don't see a lot of reason to try to break it down. wrote more prose than code just in the process of thinking it through.

 ## day 7
 pretty straightforward - it's good to remember that computers can do simple math very very quickly. a few million subtractions and multiplications is nothing to even think twice about.